python/cpython/Doc/library/pty.rst

    The functions *master_read* and *stdin_read* are passed a file descriptor which they should read from, and they should always return a byte string.
-In order to force spawn to return before the child process exits an *OsError* should be thrown.
+In order to force spawn to return before the child process exits an :exc:`OSError` should be thrown.

-   The default implementation for both functions will read and return up to 1024 bytes each time the function is called. *Master_read* is passed the pseudoterminal’s master file descriptor to read output from the child process, and *stdin_read* is passed file descriptor 0, to read from the parent process's standard input.
+   The default implementation for both functions will read and return up to 1024 bytes each time the function is called.
+The *master_read* callback is passed the pseudoterminal’s master file descriptor to read output from the child process, and *stdin_read* is passed file descriptor 0, to read from the parent process's standard input.